vartan/node-pwgen/README.md

 node-pwgen
 ==========

-Easy-to-remember secure password generator, which generates passwords such as `SUPER.Obedient.FISH856` and `SHY-Gentle-LION827` in the fashion of adjective-adjective-animal0000.
+Easy-to-remember secure password generator, which generates passwords such as `SUPER.Obedient.FISH856` and `SHY-Gentle-LION827` in the fashion of `adjective{separator}adjective{separator}animal{number}`.
 Generation can be customized such as adding padding, changing the number of numbers, and declaring a maximum length, in which case you might end up with a password like `-ICY-Hard-CAT58-`

 Usage:
 ```javascript